-It always seems like the moment that the Christmas decorations come down in the stores, the aisles are magically flooded with red and pink hearts the next day.
+It always seems like as soon as Christmas decorations come down in the stores, the aisles are magically flooded with red and pink hearts.
 Yep, it’s that time of year already: Valentine’s Day is just around the corner and your email marketing campaigns better be ready!

 1. Send a first email campaign before Valentine’s Day